neilyio/ultra-scroll/README.md

 This can be disabled, or the time delay to restore the cursor set, with `ultra-scroll-hide-cursor`.

-### `pixel-scroll-precision` interoperability
+## `pixel-scroll-precision` comparison and interoperability

-By design, `ultra-scroll` activates the builtin `pixel-scroll-precision-mode`, but remaps its scrolling function with its own.
+Emacs has a built-in smooth scrolling system called `pixel-scroll-precision-mode`.
+In fact, by design, `ultra-scroll` *activates* the builtin `pixel-scroll-precision-mode`, remapping its scrolling function with its own.
 The latter also has the capability of *faking* smooth scrolling using interpolation.
 It can do this for non-mouse movements, like `scroll-up/down-command` (usually on `PgUp` / `PgDown`).
 To use these additional capabilities, simply set the relevant variables, like `pixel-scroll-precision-interpolate-page`, and they should "just work".

 Note that `ultra-scroll` disables `pixel-scroll-precision-use-momentum`, since it may not handle tall image scrolling well.
 Some systems (MacOS)